Luis Garcia Preview, Player Props: Nationals vs. Braves

-On Friday, Luis Garcia (.657 slugging percentage in past 10 games, including two home runs) and the Washington Nationals play the Atlanta Braves, whose starting pitcher will be Allan Winans.
+On Saturday, Luis Garcia (batting .389 in his past 10 games) and the Washington Nationals play the Atlanta Braves, whose starting pitcher will be Spencer Strider.
 First pitch is at 7:20 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Orioles.
+He had two hits (going 2-for-5 with a double) in his most recent appearance against the Braves.

 Sportsbook Promo Codes